Best Strengthening Exercises for Older Adults

 1. Stand arm’s length from a wall.

-3. Lean in, bending your elbows.
+3. Lean forward bending at elbows.

-4. Push back to the starting position.
+4. Come to position.

 Resistance Band Rows

-2. Hold the ends of the band with your arms extended.
+2. Hold band ends with arms extended.

 Leg Raises

-1. Lie on your back with legs straight.
+1. Lie on back with straight legs.

 Calf Raises